hansenlab/em_paper/README.md

 2. EM_paper_domain_constraint_binary.R.
 3. EM_paper_domain_constraint_analysis_quantitative_version.R.
 4. EM_paper_domain_constraint_quantitative_version_figures.R.
-The above 4 scripts depend on a bed file "EMdomainsvCCR_2.bed", which is provided as supplemental table 12 in the paper.
+The above 4 scripts depend on a bed file "EMdomainsvCCR_2.bed", which is provided as Supplemental Table 12 in the paper.
 5. EM_paper_map_protein_domain_to_genomic_coordinates.R.
 This script defines a function that was used to derive the protein domain genomic coordinates of the EM genes used in the local mutational constraint analysis.
 It depends on a data frame "all_interpro", which is downloaded from the InterPro database.